sist-cs120/acoustic-lan/src/project_3/README.md

 The IP of the Athernet interface of NODE2 is 192.168.1.1

-The TA provides a TXT file &quot;INPUT.txt&quot; which contains 30 lines.
+The TA provides a TXT file 'INPUT.txt' which contains 30 lines.
 Each line is a message.
 The length of a message is less than 40 bytes (40 characters).
-A sample &quot;INPUT.txt&quot; with two messages is provided.
+A sample 'INPUT.txt' with two messages is provided.

 CK1(2 points).

-NODE1: transmits messages in &quot;INPUT.txt&quot; to NODE3
+NODE1: transmits messages in 'INPUT.txt' to NODE3

 NODE2: NAT